swarmion/swarmion/user-docs/documentation/docs/contracts/serverless-plugin.md

 - `serverless localContracts`: prints the local version of the contracts
 - `serverless remoteContracts`: prints the currently deployed version of the contracts
 - `serverless safeDeploy --strategy <strategy>`: a wrapper around the `deploy` command of the Serverless Framework, check if the contracts modification is deployable with the chosen strategy.
 Choices are `PROVIDER_FIRST` or `CONSUMER_FIRST`
+- `serverless generateOpenApiDocumentation`: prints an OpenApi documentation of your ApiGateway contracts in the provides section of the serverless configuration

 ## Typing